 The Center is connected to existing undergraduate minors in comparative religion and in peace and social justice.
 Future prospects include broadened academic offerings, such as academic majors and a certificate program in conflict resolution; internship and service opportunities for students; speakers and events on campus; and partnerships with local, regional, national and international organizations with similar missions.

 2014 annual symposium of the Peace and Conflict Studies Consortium

 Conference theme: “Integrated Peace: Healthy Minds, Bodies, Communities”

 Please send abstracts (Word files) for presentations to firstname.lastname@example.org

-Conference registration will be in the lobby of Warner Hall.
+Conference registration will be in the second floor lobby of Marsh Hall.